balena-os/balena-nanopi-r2/README.md

-# balena-nanopi-r2c repository

-## Clone/Initialize the repository
+## Clone / Initialize this repository

 There are two ways of initializing this repository:
 * Clone this repository with "git clone --recursive".